WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.23
+## Changed in v2024.24

-* War Within data updates: added a few missing weekly reputation quests, filled out the loot in Treasures vignettes for Hallowfall and Azj-Kahet
+* Added quests for this week's world boss Shurrai
+* Fixed the display of the quest for Deathtide